mediaopt/paypal-commercetools-client/README.md

 ### GooglePay

-Have a look at [Googles specification](https://developers.google.com/pay/api/web/reference/request-objects) for a detailed explanation of the options
+Have a look at [Google's specification](https://developers.google.com/pay/api/web/reference/request-objects) for a detailed explanation of the options

 - **environment**: `string`
    "TEST" or "PRODUCTION";